Women in space: Privately funded

-After the second privately co-funded person overall and first woman Helen Sharman, Anousheh Ansari was the fourth overall privately funded space traveler, the first Iranian woman citizen (dual citizenship with the US) to go to space, as well as the first privately funded woman to fly to the International Space Station.
+Anousheh Ansari was the fourth overall, second woman who went privately funded and first self-funded to space.
+As well as the first privately funded woman to fly to the International Space Station she was also the first Iranian woman citizen (dual citizenship with the US) to go to space.
 She flew to the station in 2006 on the Soyuz TMA-9 spacecraft.
 Her mission launched from the Baikonur Cosmodrome on September 18, 2006.
 Soyuz TMA-9 transported two-thirds of ISS Expedition 14 to the space station along with Ansari.
 Ansari performed several experiments on behalf of the European Space Agency.